Lean Lab: Successfully optimizing a laboratory with Lean

 The starting point for the value creation of a product should be the customer’s order so that, ideally, no storage is necessary.

-A one-off optimization is not sufficient; processes must be continuously improved.
+A one-off optimization is not enough; processes must be continuously improved.
 This principle is also known as Kaizen.

 The Lean method kit